zyoJoef/CSIT-Tools-Utilities/README.md

 # CSIT Tools Utilities
-Software Tools or Utilities that I use as a CSIT student (Windows-Based)
+Software Tools or Utilities that I use (Windows-Based)

 <h2>Bootable Media</h2>
   <a href="https://www.balena.io/etcher-pro">Balena Etcher</a>